NGC 411

 NGC 411 was imaged by the Hubble Space Telescope in 2013, showing an abundance of stars ranging from blue to red.
-In particular, this seemed to suggest that the cluster was much younger than previously thought: its age has been estimated at about 1.5 billion years old, relatively young in astronomical terms.
+In particular, this seemed to suggest that the cluster was much younger than previously thought: its age has been estimated at 1.5 billion years old, relatively young in astronomical terms.
 However, these results have been challenged by another group who state that these young stars may actually just be background stars, and are thus physically unrelated.